utnet-org/utility-readonly/docs/README.md

 Welcome to the framework development guide!

 The target audience of this guide are developers of framework itself.
-If you are a user of NEAR (either a contract developer, or validator running a node), please refer to the user docs at <https://docs.near.org>.
+If you are a user of UNC (either a contract developer, or validator running a node), please refer to the user docs at <https://docs.near.org>.

 This guide is built with [mdBook](https://rust-lang.github.io/mdBook/)